HiroAcocoro/img-steganography-extension/README.md

-Chrome extension for embedding an encrypted password inside an image
+Chrome extension for embedding encrypted password inside an image.